 Rogues [details unknown].

-Tempests are warriors who have control over weather-related magic including lightning and wind.
-They are able to dash/teleport around the battlefield, quickly attack an enemy, and dash back out.
+Tempests were warriors who had control over weather-related magic including lightning and wind.
+They were able to dash/teleport around the battlefield, quickly attack an enemy, and dash back out.

 - Dual Wield Swords

 - Two-Handed Sword

 Warriors often make great leaders.
 While traditionally thought to be defensive-oriented, warriors in Norrath were surprisingly agile.

 As always, players were to be able to pick from a list of races for their character, each with their own pros and cons in terms of stats and abilities.
 Appearance could vary greatly thanks to the many customizable options during character creation.